EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.chi2_bb_photometry

-Given photometric observations calculate \chi^2 for BB with a given T. Package: astro.spec Description: Given photometric observations calculate \chi^2 for a black body with a given effective temperature and angular
+Given photometric observations calculate \chi^2 for BB with a given T. Package: astro.spec Description: Given photometric observations calculate \chi^2 for a black body with a given effective temperature and angular radius.